-Feast for the Senses: An evening at the Squamish Lil’wat Cultural Centre
+Feast for the Senses: Squamish Lil’wat Cultural Centre

 For anyone who thinks stimulating neurons is all about hucking off rocks, diving into cold lakes and skiing really fast, they’re only half right.
 There’s other ways to fire the senses, and a night out at the Squamish Lil’wat Cultural Centre Tour & Feast in Whistler is one of them, combining a tour, dinner and performances into one memorable night.

 This year marks ten years since the Squamish Lil’wat Cultural Centre (SLCC) opened the doors, and with the recent signing of a historic Protocol Agreement between the Resort Municipality of Whistler, the Squamish Nation and the Lil’wat Nation, there has never been a better time to celebrate the intersection of cultures here in Whistler.